Kent Tongue-tie Service for babies under 12 weeks

 Hold them against your shoulder if they do not like to be held near your breast.

-Keep the environment (space around you and baby) peaceful.
+Keep the space around you and baby peaceful.

 If you have a sling, try placing your baby in the sling and go for a walk.

 For breastfed babies try expressing some milk.
-If you have not got access to a pump, many mothers find hand expressing works well.
-If you have not tried this before, watch this video to show you how.
+If you have not got access to a pump, hand expressing often works well.
+If you have not tried this before, watch this UNICEF video to show you how.

 If you were using nipple shields try them again.
 You can work towards stopping using them with the support of your lactation service.